 As I go deeper down the motorcycling rabbit hole, I still see motorcycle technology acronyms that people seem to assume everyone knows.
 But they don’t!
 I didn’t.

-Aside from brand specific terms (looking at you Kawasaki – why she’s every bit of awesome tech get its own narrowly defined acronym??), there are many acronyms that apply to all motorcycles.
+Aside from brand-specific terms (looking at you Kawasaki — why does every bit of awesome tech get its own narrowly-defined acronym?), there are many acronyms that apply to all motorcycles.